MichaelELeonard/Home_Sales/README.md

 <img src="ReadMe Pics/Cover Pic 1.png" width="817" height="456">

 # Background
 In this challenge, we were tasked to use SparkSQL to determine key metrics about home sales data.
-To accomplish this goal we needed to use Spark to create temporary views, partition the data, and cache and uncache the data.
+To accomplish this goal, we needed to use Spark to create temporary views, partition the data, and cache and uncache the data.

 # Preprocessing
  To start, home_sales_revised.csv was downloaded from an S3 bucket and read into a DataFrame.
 The datatypes were then viewed to assess if they needed to be updated.